cosmos72/schemesh/doc/shell/mixed_syntax.md

 7. inside schemesh using Scheme syntax, by evaluating `(sh-eval-file "FILE" 'scheme)`
 8. inside schemesh using Scheme syntax, by evaluating `(sh-eval-file "FILE" 'shell)`

 In 2. and 8.
-FILE is assumed to start in shell syntax.
+FILE is assumed to start in shell syntax.<br/>
-Obviously, the current syntax can be changed from inside the file itself with `#!scheme` `#!shell` `{...}` `(...)`.

 In 3. and 7.
-FILE is assumed to start in Scheme syntax.
+FILE is assumed to start in Scheme syntax.<br/>
-Again, the current syntax can be changed from inside the file itself as described above.

 In all other cases, the initial syntax is deduced from FILE name:
 * file names ending with `.sh`, or without dots in the name, are assumed to start in shell syntax
 * all other files assumed to start in Scheme syntax